Tim Richmond: NASCAR

 In 1983, Richmond began racing for Raymond Beadle whom he had known before he started racing.
 He returned to the three-cornered Pocono racetrack, earning his first oval victory.
 During the season, he accumulated four pole positions (Darlington, Pocono, Charlotte, and Atlanta), one win (Pocono), and fifteen top 10s on his way to finishing tenth in season points.
 He made his first appearance in a NASCAR Busch Series car, but did not finish any of the three races he entered that season.

 Esquire magazine named Richmond as one of "the best of the new generation" in 1984.
 That year he had one win at North Wilkesboro Speedway and second-place finishes at Dover, Darlington and Riverside.
-Richmond finished the 1984 season 12th in points, with 11 finishes in the top 10 and in six in the top 5.
-In 1985, the final season that Richmond competed for Beadle, his best finish was a second-place run at Bristol.
-He ended the season 11th in points with 13 Top 10s in 28 races.
+Richmond finished the 1984 season 12th in points, with eleven finishes in the top0tenand in six in the top-five.
+In 1985, the final season that Richmond competed for Beadle, his best finish was a second place run at Bristol.
+He ended the season eleventh in points with thirteen top-tens in 28 races.
 His crew chief for the season was newcomer Barry Dodson who won the 1989 championship with Rusty Wallace.
 In the Busch Series, he qualified at the pole position in the two races he entered, and won the Charlotte race.